ratatui/ratatui/README.md

 cargo run --example demo --no-default-features --features=termwiz
 ```

-The UI code for the is in [examples/demo/ui.rs](./examples/demo/ui.rs) while the application state
+The UI code for this is in [examples/demo/ui.rs](./examples/demo/ui.rs) while the application state
 is in [examples/demo/app.rs](./examples/demo/app.rs).

 If the user interface contains glyphs that are not displayed correctly by your terminal, you may